samuelruizperez/crepas/dev_roadmap.md

 --max_time: string [{days=3, hours=72, seconds=259200, millis=259200000, durationInMillis=259200000, minutes=4320}] does not match pattern ^(\d+\.?\s*(s|m|h|d|day)\s*)+$ ({days=3, hours=72, seconds=259200, millis=259200000, durationInMillis=259200000, minutes=4320})
 * --max_memory: string [{mega=65536, kilo=67108864, giga=64, bytes=68719476736}] does not match pattern ^\d+(\.\d+)?\.?\s*(K|M|G|T)?B$ ({mega=65536, kilo=67108864, giga=64, bytes=68719476736})

+# downsampling by min in type (chip or input)
+should be done
+separately for each experiment (chipseq, scarseq, etc.) and not for all experiments together